-Peter Joseph is an American Musician, Filmmaker, Author and Social Activist; best known worldwide as the creator of the award-winning “Zeitgeist Film Series” and founder of the “The Zeitgeist Movement”, a social sustainability advocacy group which currently operates across the world.
+Peter Joseph is an American Musician, Filmmaker, Author and Social Activist; best known worldwide as the creator of the award-winning “Zeitgeist Film Series” and founder of the 501c3 non-profit educational charity “The Zeitgeist Movement”, a social sustainability advocacy group which currently operates across the world.
 He also founded and curates the Annual Zeitgeist Media Festival for the arts and is on the Advisory Board/Steering Committee for “Project-Peace on Earth“.
 His most recent works include is the 2017 book The New Human Rights Movement, published by BenBella books.
-Production is also underway for the first of a live action film trilogy called InterReflections.
+Production is also underway for the first of a live action film trilogy called InterReflections, due in 2018.
 [View Trailer]

 Apart from ongoing feature film projects, Joseph launched a free, TV style web-series called Culture in Decline in July of 2012, which has been translated into over 25 languages with millions of online views.
 A pioneer in free, open-distribution media, Joseph’s work supports non-profit, unrestricted syndication via free online viewing and free downloads.
 He conducts such work via his production company: Gentle Machine Productions LLC.
 He was also a judge in the 2015 USFUCA Worldwide Youth Contest.